TheBodger/MMM-SimplePlayer/README.md

 ###Playlist formats

 Playlists in the standard m3u or m3u8 format are supported.
-For local tracks make sure that the track is referenced in a relative way (i.e. it shouldnt start with \ or /) and that is is within or the folder or subfolder indicated by the folders in the musicDirectory config entry, see examples below.
+For local tracks make sure that the track is referenced in a relative way (i.e. it shouldnt start with \ or /) and that is is within the folder or a subfolder of musicDirectory config entry, see examples below.

 If the tracks are from a webserver, then they should start with HTTP:// or HTTPS://